 During the coldest days and nights of the year, your home relies on a properly working furnace to keep your family warm and comfortable.
 In turn, your furnace relies on a properly working furnace heat exchanger.
 It’s arguably the most important part of your heating system, and any problems with it could not only lead to a breakdown, but could actually pose a safety risk to your entire family.

 In this article, we’ll review the 5 most-prominent signs that something is wrong with your heat exchanger and your overall furnace.
 We’ll also explore just how a heat exchanger works and what can go wrong.

 Reimer Home Services is Buffalo’s trusted name in heating repair services.
-If you suspect that your heat exchanger is damaged or that your furnace is on the verge of a breakdown, call our team for 24/7 emergency service here in Western New York.
+If you suspect that your heat exchanger is damaged or that your furnace is on the verge of a breakdown, call our team for Day or Night emergency service here in Western New York.
 Our friendly, professional technicians are ready to help!

 What is the furnace heat exchanger?